Add a field to checkout

 Terminal

-shopify app devTo learn about the processes that are executed when you run
+shopify app devRead more about the processes that are executed when you run

 Press

-to open the developer console.
-In the developer console page, click on the preview link for your extension.
+In the extension list for your app, click on the preview link for your extension.

-Anchor to Set up an extension targetSet up an extension target
+Anchor to Set up a targetSet up a target

 Set up a target for your checkout UI extension.
 Targets control where your extension renders in the checkout flow.

-Anchor to Export the extension target from your script fileExport the extension target from your script file
+Anchor to Export the target from your script fileExport the target from your script file

-file, set the entrypoint for the checkout extension, and then export it so it can be referenced in your configuration.
+In your Checkout.jsx file, render the extension so it can be referenced in your configuration.

 Anchor to Reference the extension targets in your configuration fileReference the extension targets in your configuration file